 Florida Statute 322.36 provides that the offense occurs if you have knowledge that the driver is unauthorized to drive the vehicle for any of the following reasons:

 - the person does not have a valid driver’s license; or

 - the driver’s license is suspended for DUI or as a habitual traffic offender;

 - the person has a suspended, revoked or cancelled driver’s license.

-Criminal Offense for Permitting Unauthorized Driver to Drive Your Vehicle
+Penalties for Permitting Unauthorized Driver

-Any violation of Florida Statute 322.36 for permitting an unauthorized operator to drive the vehicle is punishable as a second degree misdemeanor pursuant to Florida Statute Section 775.082 or 775.083.
+Any violation of Florida Statute Section 322.36 for permitting an unauthorized operator to drive the vehicle is punishable as a second degree misdemeanor pursuant to Florida Statute Section 775.082 or 775.083.

-The person who is charged with the offense can also have their driver license suspended for twelve months if the offense of permitting an unauthorized person to drive the vehicle resulted in an accident that caused death or serious bodily injury.
+The person who is charged with the offense can also have their driver’s license suspended for twelve months if the offense of permitting an unauthorized person to drive the vehicle resulted in an accident that caused death or serious bodily injury.

 If you were charged with either the first or second degree version of this criminal offense in Tampa or Plant City in Hillsborough County, FL, then hire an experienced criminal defense attorney at the Sammis Law Firm.

 We can explain why Florida Statute 322.36 allows an owner of a vehicle to be charged with a crime for allowing another person to drive their vehicle if they are aware that the other person has a suspended license.